-We pay our respects to Elders past, present and those emerging and extend our acknowledgement and respect to all Aboriginal and Torres Strait Islander peoples who call our city home.
+We pay our respects to Elders past, present and those emerging and extend our acknowledgement traditional and contemporary, we acknowledge and respect to all Aboriginal and Torres Strait Islander peoples who call our city home.

 We recognise Aboriginal and Torres Strait Islander people as the first people to live in the area.
 We respect their living cultures and recognise the positive contribution their voices, traditions and histories make to our city.